fbpx

 All our courses have one or more mandatory units and a choice of additional units.

-Course content is tailored for you (and your employer) and the list of units outlined here are a guide only.
+Course content is tailored for you (and your employer) and the list of units outlined on this page are a guide only.
 Units covered will also depend on your prior learning and credit requirement.
 If there is something specific that you are interested in learning, please discuss this with your tutor during induction.

 There are other courses available to help you build up the skills and qualifications you need to be eligible for our courses.
 Please get in touch to discuss this further!